spiral-jobs/test-jobs/tests/fullstack/README.md

     - Use GraphQL for the API
     - OAuth authentification
     - JWT Authorization
+- Server
+    - Docker setup
+    - create docker-compose to orchestrate your environment
 - Deployment
     - Build an automation to deploy and run the App
     - Document everything inside of the README.md